 At first glance, the DJI Osmo Nano appears quite small, but actual testing revealed that the DJI Osmo Nano weighs only 0.6g less than the Insta360 GO Ultra .
 The reasons for this similar weight may include:

-Due to structural differences, the cube-shaped Insta360 GO Ultra is relatively more stable during recording, with less shaking when recording handheld.
+Due to structural differences, during recording, the square-shaped Insta360 GO Ultra Relatively more stable, less shaking during handheld recording

 Hardware Differences